President Biden said Hunter laptop was Russian disinformation, but son now says it 'could' be his

 He added: "When you put the combination of Russia, Giuliani, the president together, that's just what it is.
 It's a smear campaign."

 The Office of the Director of National Intelligence confirmed that Russia did interfere with the 2020 presidential election including with "influence operations" against Biden.
+And multiple outlets reported that Trump lawyer Rudy Giuliani, who was the source of the laptop, was a target of Russian operations.

 But the U.S. intelligence community concluded last year that the laptop, which rocked the last few weeks of the presidential election, was not Russian disinformation.

 In October, former Director of National Intelligence John Ratcliffe said that the laptop "is not part of some Russian disinformation campaign."